corymartin/viewbridge/README.md

                can go (eg `myapp.foo.templates`).
 Checks to see if a namespace exists before creating a new one.
 - `ext`:       File extension.
 Defaults are Jade:`.jade`, Hogan:`.html`
+- `runtime`:   Include the template engines runtime JS.
+Default is `true`.
+               If `false` you will have to include it yourself separately.

 `callback(err, info)`